 Font Example Description

 Standard Font Standard Text

-[PC ~]\$ ls Prompt and user input character strings
+[PC ~]\$ ls Prompt and user input character strings References to commands, files and directories

 Omission of output after command execution.

 1.3.
 Command Input Example Conventions

 The command input examples contained in this manual are based on the assumed execution environment associated with the respective display prompt.
 The directory part "/" will differ depending on the current directory.
 The home directory of each user is represented by "~".